-- At the organization’s debut in 1994, 1,000,000 children were exploited on South Asian looms.
+- At the organization’s debut, 1,000,000 children were exploited on South Asian looms.
 Today, that number is estimated to be 250,000.
 GoodWeave inspectors have directly rescued over 4,000 children, with thousands more deterred due to its rigorous supply chain monitoring and market enforcement mechanism.

 - In 2013 alone, GoodWeave: Reached 65 million consumers; had 14 companies join; 2,127 supply chain inspections conducted; 43 children rescued; 2,227 children educated; benefitted 33,500 adult workers; certified 119,419

 - In Sept.
 2103, Nina took the stage at the Clinton Global Initiative to discuss Unveiling the Hidden Labor Costs of Global Supply Chains and announce our commitment to dramatically increase the market share for certified rugs.

 - U.S. market share for GoodWeave certified rugs has eclipsed 5 percent, the ceiling for many social and environmental labels.
 The One in a Million consumer awareness campaign reached 75 million individuals in 2012 alone.

 - Nearly 11,000 children have been provided with an education under GoodWeave sponsorship.
 These and other life-changing opportunities are in part funded by the domestic sale of certified rugs, which has so far generated over $1 million to reinvest in impoverished weaving communities.